Director, Center for Apheresis and Stem Cell Handling

 Wallenberg Clinical Research Fellow 2014-2017

-Translational research into uremic toxicity
+Translational research into renal nutrient handling.

 About chronic kidney disease

 Chronic kidney disease (CKD) and end-stage renal disease (ESRD) are significant public health problems in both developed and developing countries.
 Despite many ethiologies, the CKD phenotype is remarkably simillar and responsible for the premature death, elevated morbidity and very high costs of this patient group Chronic kidney disease and the risks of death, cardiovascular events, and hospitalization.